Best Online Degrees in: Zoology

 While most online bachelor’s degrees in zoology typically allow students to complete course work at their own pace within a specific time frame for each class and assignment, certain programs require students to gain some kind or internship, or work experience before graduating, due to the hands of nature of lab work.

 In most cases, an entry-level position in zoology or wildlife biology can usually be obtained with at least a bachelor’s degree in the subject.
 However, a master’s degree is usually required for advancement, while a Ph.D. is needed to perform independent research or to teach at the college level.
 In the field, zoologists perform a wide variety of tasks, but most commonly develop and conduct experiments with animals in either controlled or natural surroundings.
 They also conduct research to increase the knowledge and understanding of wildlife species.
 It is also very common for zoologists to work closely with public officials, or private organizations, to protect and conserve certain animal species.

 It is important to remember that the field of zoology is relatively small, with a high level of competition for existing jobs.
 According to the U.S. Bureau of Labor Statistics, employment for zoologists is only projected to grow by 7% through 2020, which is slower than average for all occupations.
-Additionally, the BLS reported that the median annual income of zoologists was $57,430, in 2010.
+Additionally, the BLS reported that the median annual income of zoologists was $57,430.
 However, individuals in entry-level positions will make considerably less.
 The BLS also reported that the lowest 10% of workers in the occupation earning less than $35,600.
 Also, keep in mind that your particular salary may differ depending on your employer, level of experience, and other considerations.